Clinical Contributor to this blog:

 When Do Women Need to Start Getting Mammograms?

-Some women and men may need to start mammography screenings earlier than 40.
+Some women and men may need to start mammography screenings earlier than age 40.
 Your primary care provider (PCP), gynecologist, or oncologist may refer you for a mammogram earlier if you have these risk factors:

 • If you have had breast cancer before.